André Gumprecht

-André Gumprecht (born 26 November 1974) is a German former professional footballer who manages for Australian semi-professional club Belmont Swansea United FC.
+André Gumprecht (born 26 November 1974) is a German former professional footballer who most recently coached for Australian semi-professional club Belmont Swansea United FC.

 Club career

 Gumprecht was born in Jena, East Germany.
 He was awarded the Central Coast Mariners Members player of the year award for his 2005–06 season at the Mariners.
 Before he played for the Mariners he won the NSL championship with Perth Glory and then lost in the last NSL grand final with Parramatta Power before the competition became defunct.

 Gumprecht played in Germany for ten years prior to joining Perth Glory in 2002.
 There he reached the highest level when he played in the seasons 1995–96 and 1997–98 altogether 27 matches in the second division for SG Wattenscheid 09.

 Off the field Gumprecht was a fan favourite.
 He was known to come to the fans' bar after games for a few drinks and when injured watches the Mariners away games with the fans.
 He also runs a youth training program on the Central Coast called Soccerpro.

 Gumprecht signed a one-year deal to remain with the Central Coast Mariners for the 2008–09 season after spending much of the A-League off-season on loan at NSWPL club Bankstown City Lions.
 At Bankstown Andre was a key antagonist in a mid-season revival for the club.
 He went back to the Mariners after playing ten games for the Lions.

 Gumprecht was released by the Mariners the day after their loss to Tianjin Teda, rounding off an Asian Champions League campaign to forget, where the Mariners did not win a single game.

 After his release from Central Coast, Gumprecht was snapped up by New South Wales Premier League outfit Bonnyrigg White Eagles.
 In January 2010, he left the Bonnyrigg White Eagles and signed a two-year contract with Sydney Olympic.
 On 16 June 2010, he cancelled his contract and announced his retirement.